RockAfeller2013/vibecoded/AI Harness/README.md

 # FOR GOTO SUB

 # Stratified AI Harnes (Hierarchical AI orchestration system)

+## Autonomous Software Factory

-Use Frontiner Models control local Dev LLMs
+### Use Frontiner Models to control local Dev LLMs

 # Trade Offs and Constratings

 - Cost is a issues.
 - Time isn't a issue, within reason, there is no unlimited amoumt.
 - Use all Frontiner models, we don't care or have any alliance to anyone, the only alliances is to outcome.
-- Local is best, we understand that Giant copporatiuon are inheenly corrupt and do not serve hummanity, and will lose or exploire our data, what evern they EULA says or not.
-We do not trust someone else with iur thoughts data and IP.
+- Local is best, we understand that Giant copporatiuon are inheenly corrupt and do not serve hummanity, and will lose or exploit our data, what ever they EULA says or not.
+We do not trust someone else with our thoughts data and IP.
-- Comuter will contuine to follow mores law
+- Coomputers will contuine to follow Mores law
-- Algorthimgs will be faster and more efficnety due to human ingentoty, this will exponatilly increase and local LLM at the moment of writing is 1 year behind Frontiner models.
+- Algorthimgs will be faster and more efficnety due to human ingeniuty this will exponatilly increase and local LLM at the moment of writing is 1 year behind Frontiner models.
-- Building OnPrem is just as easy as Cloud, we are not a silly non-techncail CIO
+- Building OnPrem is as easy as Public Cloud, we are not a silly non-techncail CIO/CTO.
+We understand benfitis, long term costs and outcome.
 - Frontiner models should be use to provide world view and review and prompt engoering only to local models that should do all the coding and IP of architecture.
-- Frontiner models will steal your code and give it others.
+- Frontiner models will steal your code and give it others, or compete with you like OpenAI and Figma
-- Future of AI is not monlicthc datacentres, its locally desicperted community derive compuete and process.
+- Future of AI is not monlicthc datacentres, its locally desicperted community driven compuete and process.

 - ChatGPT - https://chatgpt.com/c/6a005b43-cf3c-83ec-9d43-b5bee220d945
 - LocalStack - https://chatgpt.com/c/6a0a91ec-03b4-83ec-ad9d-c1c2f25ec546